 Neither he nor his brother Calvin Minerd Jr. ever married.
 Both were lifelong farmers in the Cross Roads community of Bullskin Township.

-When the federal census was taken, Larmer and Calvin and their widowed mother made their home together in Bullskin Township.
+When the 1930 federal census enumeration was made, Larmer and Calvin and their widowed mother made their home together in Bullskin Township.
 Living under their roof that year were their widowed aunt, Mariah (Minerd) Whetzel, and 17-year-old niece, Bertha Minerd.
 Just a few doors away were cousin Hershell Minerd and his mother, Anna (Kissinger) Minerd Collins.

 Larmer died at age 76 on July 6, 1953, at the Frick Memorial Hospital in nearby Mt.
 Pleasant, Westmoreland County, PA.